kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

   to accommodate worker containers crashing or restarting without losing any of the networking configuration.

-  Refer to the [pause image section](#Pause-Image) to find the latest version of the pause image.
+  Refer to the [pause image](#pause-image) section to find the recommended version of the pause image.

 ### Further investigation